Rolling Owner-Controlled Insurance Program

 Why is ROCIP critical to increasing participation?

 The Illinois Tollway is continually evaluating opportunities to increase participation by small and diverse businesses as prime contractors on construction contracts.
-By providing liability coverage for on-site activities as part of the ROCIP, the Tollway is removing barriers to prime contracting opportunities for small businesses that are unable to meet Tollway construction contract liability insurance requirements.
+By providing liability coverage for on-site activities as part of the ROCIP, Tollway is removing barriers to prime contracting opportunities for small businesses.

 What are the benefits to contractors?

-- Coverage fulfills Tollway construction contract insurance requirements
+- ROCIP coverage fulfills Tollway construction contract insurance requirements for General Liability Coverage

-- Allows more contractors – small, diverse and veteran-owned firms – to pursue prime opportunities.
+- Allows more small, diverse and veteran-owned firms to pursue prime opportunities

-- Increases pool of small and diverse firms ready to compete for Tollway contracts
+- Increases pool of firms ready to compete for Tollway contracts

 What kind of work is covered?

-The Illinois Tollway estimates nearly $200 million in work will be eligible for ROCIP, including previously unbundled and Illinois Tollway Small Business Initiative contracts.
+Construction contracts under the Small Business Initiative or the state’s Small Business Set-Aside Program are eligible for ROCIP coverage.
 Examples of types or work may include landscaping, roadway, crossroads/bridges, noise/retaining walls, grading/drainage, lighting/fiber optic, removals.

 - Tollway provided liability coverage for enrolled contractors and subcontractors